kas-kay/Postcode_Webservice/README.md

 The objective of this web service is to provide the location information related to each particular postcode in Canada.

-User input the postocde and application outputs other information which matches the provided postcode.The information to be outputed for each given location are as below and in this order:
+User inputs a postocde and application outputs other information which matches the provided postcode.Information to be outputed for each given location is as follow:

 PostalCode, City, Province, ProvinceName, AreaCode, CityFlag, TimeZone, DST, Latitude, Longitude, Elevation, Population, Dwellings, CityMixedCase and RecordType

-The application reads the information from an excel spreadsheet.
+Application reads information from an Excel spreadsheet.

-- The application is created by using Flask/Python as well as HTML

-- Since the csv file -contaning all Canadian postcodes- is not allowed to be uploaded into GitHub due to its large size,a samlpe file including 300 selected records is uploaded.
+As the CSV file -contaning all Canadian postcodes- exceeds the maximum size limit,a samlpe file including 300 selected records is uploaded for the sake of showcasing.